jannukas/moodle-frontend/README.md

 This decision was made to make the code alot more readable and to ensure modularity so that we can load in specific functions as needed.

 ##lightbox.html
 This code should be embeded in a seperate HTML block.

+##assets
+Store assets that will be used across courses here (images/icons)

+###fonts
+Store fonts that will be used across multiple courses here.

+###icons
+Stores that will be used across mutliple courses here.

+###images
+Stores images that will be used across multiple courses here